Killing of Ayman al-Zawahiri

 On 31 July 2022, Ayman al-Zawahiri, the leader of the Salafi jihadist group al-Qaeda, was killed by a United States drone strike in Kabul, Afghanistan.

-Al-Zawahiri was infamously one of the planners of the September 11 attacks against the United States.
+Al-Zawahiri was one of the planners of the September 11 attacks against the United States.
 He succeeded Osama bin Laden as leader of al-Qaeda after bin Laden was killed by U.S. forces in Pakistan on 2 May 2011.

 He was located and tracked by the Central Intelligence Agency (CIA) months before his death.
-After receiving authorization from U.S. President Joe Biden to initiate the strike, the CIA fired two Hellfire missiles at the balcony of al-Zawahiri's house, killing him.
+After receiving authorization from U.S. president Joe Biden to initiate the strike, the CIA fired two Hellfire missiles at the balcony of al-Zawahiri's house, killing him.

-The strike came nearly a year after the conclusion of the War in Afghanistan.
+The strike came nearly a year after the conclusion of the war in Afghanistan.
 U.S. officials called al-Zawahiri's presence in Afghanistan a violation of the agreement for the withdrawal of American forces from the country, under which the Taliban would not allow al-Qaeda members any sanctuary.
 Following the strike, members of the Haqqani network attempted to cover up al-Zawahiri's death, although the U.S. was able to confirm it.
 In response to the strike, Biden released a statement announcing al-Zawahiri's death, calling it a "deliverance of justice".